Outwitting History: Background

-Aaron Lansky began his work in collecting Yiddish books when he was a graduate student studying Yiddish Literature.
-His initial interest in collecting second hand Yiddish books emerged because he had difficulty finding the Yiddish texts required for his studies.
+Aaron Lansky began his work in collecting Yiddish books when he was a graduate student studying Yiddish literature.
+His initial interest in collecting second-hand Yiddish books emerged because he had difficulty finding the Yiddish texts required for his studies.
 When he began advertising locally that he was looking for Yiddish books, he was quickly overwhelmed by the response of donation offers.
 In mid-July 1980 Lansky set out on his first formal book collection trip.
-Soon after, Lansky realized that a huge project was emerging and that he would not be able to collect all the available Yiddish books on his own.
-And so enlisted volunteer “Zamlers”, helpers who would collect books in conjunction with him.
+Soon after, Lansky realized that a huge project was emerging and that he would not be able to collect all the available Yiddish books on his own and so enlisted volunteer “zamlers”, helpers who would collect books in conjunction with him.

 In 1980 Lansky founded the National Yiddish Book Centre, which would ultimately hold over a million salvaged Yiddish Books.

-In 1989, Lansky was a recipient of the MacArthur Fellowship for his work in preserving Yiddish Literature and culture.
+In 1989, Lansky was a recipient of the MacArthur Fellowship for his work in preserving Yiddish literature and culture.

 In the early days of The Yiddish Book Center, the organization struggled financially, receiving very little monetary assistance from other Jewish institutions.
 Initially the center was housed in an old redbrick schoolhouse, in 1991 the town of Amherst reclaimed this building leaving the organization homeless.
 Lansky saw this as an opportunity to find a new permanent home for the center which would also better suit its needs.
 Ideally he wanted a space nearby to, and in collaboration with one of the local colleges, this aspiration would eventually be realized when a 10 acre apple orchard on the campus of Hampshire College was sold to the organization in 1994.
-This was able to eventuate because the college's then president Gregory Prince was interested in creating a cultural village on the campus, made up of non-profit organizations who would benefit from the location and in turn learning with their unique resources.
+This was able to eventuate because the college's then-president Gregory Prince was interested in creating a cultural village on the campus, made up of non-profit organizations who would benefit from the location and in turn learning with their unique resources.
 After securing land for the building, the organization then had to go about finding an architect with a satisfactory plan for the building itself.
 A dozen architecture firms were interviewed with no success, until finally Allen Moore was recommended for the project by a board member.
 His design would ultimately be accepted.
-The construction of this new building wound end up costing $7 Million and experts had informed Lansky and his associates that raising these funds would not be possible.
-However, through donations from over 10 000 individuals as well as large individual donations from Steven Spielberg's Righteous Persons Foundation and the Harry and Jeanette Weinberg Foundation, the funds were eventually raised.
+The construction of this new building wound up costing $7 million and experts had informed Lansky and his associates that raising these funds would not be possible.
+However, through donations from over 10,000 individuals as well as large individual donations from Steven Spielberg's Righteous Persons Foundation and the Harry and Jeanette Weinberg Foundation, the funds were eventually raised.